AoEC Group Supervision Programme

 Where: Online via Zoom for accessibility and flexibility

-Frequency: One group supervision session per quarter, providing a steady rhythm of reflection and development throughout the year
+Frequency: One group supervision session every other month, providing a steady rhythm of reflection and development

 Pricing